Human Biology and Kinesiology

 Investigation of the structure, digestion, storage, utilization, and bioenergetics of macronutrients (carbohydrate, protein, fat).
 Suggested intake, and sources of macronutrients, micronutrients (vitamins and minerals), and water in maintaining normal physiological function are examined.
 Topics related to energy balance and nutrition for physical activity and recovery are also discussed.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
 Meets the Equity and Power: EPUS requirement.

 Examination of basic human anatomy, movement, exercise physiology, physiological adaptation, exercise program design, and links between physical activity, health, and performance.
 Laboratory sessions include measurement of physiological responses to physical activity, performance evaluation, and the estimation of aerobic power, anaerobic power, and body composition.
 Parameters such as work, power, velocity, and energy expenditure in humans will also be calculated.
 1 unit.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.
+Meets the Critical Learning: SA requirement.

 How physical principles apply to living things.
 Some examples of the kinds of topics to be discussed are muscle action, running, jumping, flying, circulation of blood, keeping warm, keeping cool, nerve action, hearing, and seeing.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.
+(Not offered 2024-25).

 An investigation into the effects of competitive and recreational physical activity upon the human individual.
 Major topics include an overview of exercise and sport as a cause of injury and disease, the prevention, recognition and management of injury as related to the recreationalist/competitor, and the physiological parameters of exercise as related to carry-over and lifestyle.
-(Not offered 2023-24).
+(Not offered 2024-25).

-A lecture and cadaver based laboratory course designed to help students gain an understanding of the fundamental concepts of human anatomy.
+A lecture and cadaver-based laboratory course designed to help students gain an understanding of the fundamental concepts of human anatomy.
 Include the examination of skeletal, muscular, nervous, circulatory, respiratory, and digestive structures.
 Does not involve dissection.

 Examination of current research in kinesiology, exercise physiology, and health.
 Empirical studies serve as the basis for discussions of research topics and the examination of methods utilized in kinesiology.
 May be offered on-campus, domestically off-campus, internationally, or a combination of these in order to visit laboratories conducting research in kinesiology and related fields.
 Presentations provided by departmental faculty and guest researchers when off-campus.
 Extra expense when taught off-campus or internationally.
-(Not offered 2023-24).

 Examination of cellular bioenergetics and the adaption of the nervous, muscular, circulatory, respiratory, and endocrine systems to acute and chronic physical activity.
 Special topics such as temperature regulation, acid/base balance, and fatigue thresholds may be discussed.
 Laboratory sessions include advanced physiological testing of students.
 Body composition assessment techniques are also examined.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.

 A laboratory based human cadaver dissection course designed to help students gain an advanced understanding of the structures of the head and neck and to develop the skills of human cadaver dissection.
-(Not offered 2023-24).
+(Not offered 2024-25).

 Students present research and participate in discussions on self-selected research in kinesiology.
 Advanced examination and experience with common laboratory techniques to estimate oxygen consumption and caloric expenditure rates; anaerobic power, capacity, and thresholds; and body composition.
 May include visits to local human performance labs and/or field investigations.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.
-(Not offered 2023-24).
+(Not offered 2024-25).